 • I have embedded the video to start at 4:37 minutes...
 This takes you to the introduction of Mark and avoids the "housekeeping" remarks at the beginning of the video.
 But if you wish to skip over the introduction, Mark begins speaking about her work at 7:38 minutes into the video -so you can scrub the YouTube playhead to that point in the video...

-• Watch at the first 42 minutes of the presentation -which provides an overview of Mark's body of work.
-Following that, she shows a series of brief films, produced by Martin Bell, and commissioned by the Novartis, a pharmaceuticals company.
+• Watch the first 42 minutes of the presentation -Mark provides an overview and describes her body of work.(You do not have to watch the series of brief films that follows Mark's slideshow.
+They are produced by Martin Bell, (Mark's husband) and commissioned by Novartis, a pharmaceuticals company.
 These films accompanied Mark's photography for Novartis, and "capture the diverse experiences of children in various settings, demonstrating the complex realities of global healthcare."
-Following the screening of the short videos, there is a question and answer period with Mark and the members of the audience.
+Following the screening of the short videos, there is a question and answer period with Mark and the members of the audience).

 WHAT TO DO: SECOND, TAKE THE ONLINE QUIZ

 • Advanced Photography students watched this video and wrote a series of questions about images & topics presented throughout the video -specifically, from the beginning of the video through the 42 minute mark.
 I incorporated some of their questions and some of my own into this multiple choice online quiz, which is worth 20 points.